Windows 11 won't be free if you don't have Windows 10. Don't worry, we found a way to get it

-If you've been holding out on upgrading to Windows 10, now is the time.
-Microsoft ended support for Windows 7 more than a year ago, and it wants holdouts to upgrade to Windows 10 to keep devices running securely and smoothly -- particularly before Windows 11 starts rolling out this week.
-Windows 11 will only be available as a free upgrade for Windows 10 users.
-Anyone on older operating systems will have to pay for the upgrade.
-(Here's how you'll download Windows 11 when it's available and how to check if your computer is compatible with the new OS.
-Plus, here's everything you need to know about transitioning from Windows 10 to Windows 11.)
+Time is running out to upgrade to Windows 10.
+Microsoft no longer offers support for Windows 7, and now the company has officially launched Windows 11.
+If you're still running an older version of Windows, keep in mind that Windows 11 will only be available as a free upgrade for Windows 10 users, not older versions.
+Anyone on older operating systems will have to pay to upgrade (Here's how to download Windows 11 and how to check if your computer's compatible.)

 How to download Windows 10 for free